Islamabad College For Girls, F-6/2: Shaping The Future Of Female Education In Pakistan - UrduPoint

 Islamabad College For Girls, F-6/2: Shaping The Future Of Female Education In Pakistan

-This was shared by Principal of Islamabad College for Girls (ICG), F-6/2, Professor Sabah Faisal during an exclusive interview with APP on Thursday.
+This was shared by Principal of Islamabad College for Girls (ICG), F-6/2, Professor Sabah Faisal during an exclusive interview with APP.

 Sabah Faisal’s passion for the institution was palpable as she recounted its journey from a modest junior school in 1968, with only 64 students, to its current status as a premier educational establishment catering to nearly 6,000 girls.